bartlomiejn/image-proc-pipeline/README.md

 - Gets camera output through `AVFoundation`
 - Converts camera output to `cv::Mat` for processing
-- Copies `cv::Mat` to a `MTLTexture`
+- Converts `cv::Mat` to `MTLTexture`
-- Displays output texture using a simple Metal pipeline
+- Renders processed texture using a simple Metal pipeline in real time